2020 Capital One SavorOne Credit Card Review

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.
 Capital One is a WalletHub partner.

-The Verdict: The Capital One® SavorOne® Cash Rewards Credit Card is the best option for saving money on what you eat, provided you have the good or excellent credit needed for approval (Capital One is a WalletHub partner).
+The Verdict: The Capital One® SavorOne® Cash Rewards Credit Card is the best option for saving money on what you eat, provided you have the good or excellent credit needed for approval.
 SavorOne gives you 3% cash back on entertainment and restaurants of all types, 2% back at grocery stores and 1% back on everything else, in addition to a $150 bonus for spending $500 within three months of account opening.
 It doesn’t charge an annual fee or a foreign transaction fee, either.
-In contrast, the average cash rewards card offers just over 1% back on all purchases, plus an initial bonus of about $165.
+In contrast, the average cash rewards card offers 1.07% back on all purchases, plus an initial bonus of about $207.